Project Themes

 Astronomy – Surveying the Universe

 Our Earth is just a small part of the whole Universe.
 In addition to learning about the scale of the Universe the students and reviewing some important astronomy tools, the students will be working with real data.
 Options are astronomy research through Citizen Science projects such as Searching for Extreme Galaxies, or Seeking Pulsars based on their radio emission.
 With these projects students will be helping astronomers process the vast amount of available data and make conclusions about the frequency of different object types, star formation, and galaxies.
+Another research option is going back to the basics and learning how to process data taken at the UT McDonald Observatory to determine a stellar cluster’s age.

 Planetary Geology